 Don’t pack white or light clothes for the outback.
 They will never be white again once they have come in contact with the red sand that gets everywhere.
 It won’t wash out.
 Trust me, I’ve tried.

-Always have at least a two litre water bottle with you.
-Every day for your three week trip to Australia.
+Always have at least a two litre water bottle with you during each day of your Australia vacation.
 The rule of thumb is to drink a litre every hour you walk out in the sun in the bush.
 Wear hats, too.

 Use a four wheel drive for outback trips (release air from the wheels when on beaches), always have the tank full, pack enough water and food and use eskies to keep food fresh but stock up or replace it as soon as possible.
 You don’t want to end up with food poising in the middle of nowhere like I did.